-- 6.8 Fraud relating to the Council's Council Tax Reduction Scheme, and other Council Tax exemptions are investigated by the team.
+- 6.6 Since April 2013, local authorities have been responsible for administering their own Council Tax Support schemes and need to ensure that safeguards are in place to minimise fraudulent claims.
+The Council Tax Reduction Schemes Detection of Fraud & Enforcement (England) Regulations 2013 authorise the investigation of offences in relation to Council Tax Reduction Schemes and also create offences and enable penalties to be imposed in connection with these schemes.
+These are reflected in our Prosecution & Sanctions Policy which was approved by the Audit Committee in 2013. - 6.7 Fraud relating to the Council's Council Tax Reduction Scheme, and other Council Tax exemptions are investigated by the team.
 We have previously encountered some legal and operational obstacles which have largely prevented us from applying sanctions against those who have committed Council Tax related fraud, so our response when fraud is identified is to ensure that the account is corrected and revised Council Tax charges are levied.
-Last year we prosecuted one individual, issued two fines, and imposed three penalties.
-We have been working with colleagues in Revenues & Benefits to automate the administration and application of fines and penalties through their systems. - 6.9 In previous years we have concentrated on identifying fraudulent claims for Single Person Discount, but last year we proactively investigated some of the various Council Tax exemptions, such as those given to students, people in residential care homes, and cases awaiting probate to be granted.
-As a result of this, a total of £1,077,096 of adjustments in Council Tax liabilities were identified.
+We have been working with Revenues & Benefits to automate the administration and application of fines and penalties through their systems. - We continue to identify fraudulent claims for Single Person Discount, as well as for some of the various Council Tax exemptions, such as those given to students, people in residential care homes, and cases awaiting probate to be granted.
+As a result of this, a total of £559,534 of adjustments in Council Tax liabilities were identified (£1,077,096 in 2017/18).
 We have liaised with senior management within Revenues & Benefits to initiate improved mechanisms for reviewing Council Tax exemptions, including use of our data warehouse.
-Last year we raised 846 cases (305 in 2016/17) relating to Council Tax.
-In addition, during the course of our work, we identified Housing Benefit overpayments totalling nearly £826,748 (£589,110 in 2016/17).
+In addition, during the course of our work, we identified Housing Benefit overpayments totalling £858,202 (£826,748 in 2017/18).